What is Ferrous vs Non Ferrous Metals – Complete Guide

 |

-Drawbacks of Ferrous Metals: Despite their strength, ferrous metals are prone to rust and corrosion when exposed to moisture.
+Even though ferrous metals are strong, they can rust and get damaged when they come in contact with water or moisture.
 Their heavier weight can also limit their use in certain applications where lighter materials are preferred.

 Cons of Ferrous Metals |